rahatm0108/github-tutorial/README.md

 `git status`: command to see which files have been edited since the last commit
 `git add`: add the file to the stage to be committed
+`git add .` and `git add --all`:
-`git commit`: take a ‘snapshot’ of the files on the stage.
+`git commit -m`: take a ‘snapshot’ of the files on the stage.
 The message should be present-tense and describe what was modified in this snapshot
 `git push`: push the commited file back up to the remote

 ---
 ## Rolling Back Changes